Cosmic-Ray Spectra and Metal Budget Regulated by the Galactic Wind: Model Setup

 As primary CRs, we consider nuclides H, C, N, and O in our calculation.
 Those CR nuclei are injected from supernovae, whose distribution may be proportional to the molecular density.
 With the $n_{\mathrm{H}_2}$ distribution, we model the primary CR injection rate as a broken power-law of momentum:

 where

 is the rigidity of the CR nuclide $i$.

-Collisions of C, N, and O CRs with the background Hydrogen produce secondary CRs of $i=^6$Li, $^7$Li, $^7$Be, $^9$Be, $^{10}$Be, $^{10}$B, and $^{11}$B. For those secondary CRs, assuming the conservation of energy per nuclei, the injection rate is calculated with
+Collisions of C, N, and O CRs with the background hydrogen produce secondary CRs of $i=^6$Li, $^7$Li, $^7$Be, $^9$Be, $^{10}$Be, $^{10}$B, and $^{11}$B. For those secondary CRs, assuming the conservation of energy per nuclei, the injection rate is calculated with

 where $p'=(m_j/m_i)p$, and $j=$C, N, and O. Given the energy $E=\sqrt{p^2c^2 + m_j^2c^4}$, the velocity of the primary CR is written as $v_j=pc^2/E$.
-The cross-sections $\sigma_{ji}$ are obtained from those in the CR propagation code DRAGON2 \citep{2018JCAP...07..006E}.
+The cross sections $\sigma_{ji}$ are obtained from those in the CR propagation code DRAGON2 \citep{2018JCAP...07..006E}.
 The collision timescale for spallation is written as

 While an atomic $^{7}$Be decays via electron capture, a CR $^{7}$Be can be treated as a stable particle.
 In the secondary CR nuclides we calculate, only $^{10}$Be nuclides are unstable (decay into $^{10}$B); the decay time is